fossasia/loklak_webclient/README.md

 angularjs-gulp-browserify-boilerplate
 =====================================

-A boilerplate using AngularJS, SASS, Gulp, and Browserify that also utilizes [these best AngularJS practices](https://github.com/toddmotto/angularjs-styleguide).
+A boilerplate using AngularJS, SASS, Gulp, and Browserify that also utilizes [these best AngularJS practices](https://github.com/toddmotto/angularjs-styleguide)  and Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).

 ---

 ### Getting up and running

 1. Clone this repo from `https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate.git`
-2. Run `npm install` from the directory
+2. Run `npm install` from the root directory
-3. Run `gulp dev` (may require installing Gulp globally)
+3. Run `gulp dev` (may require installing Gulp globally `npm install gulp -g`)
-4. Navigate to `localhost:3000` to view the application
+4. Your browser will automatically be opened and directed to the browser-sync proxy address
+5. To prepare assets for production, run the `gulp prod` task (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
+Simply use `gulp dev` during development.
+More information below)

 Now that `gulp dev` is running, the server is up as well and serving files from the `/build` directory.
-Any changes in the `/app` directory will be automatically processed by Gulp and the server will be updated.
+Any changes in the `/app` directory will be automatically processed by Gulp and the changes will be injected to any open browsers pointed at the proxy address.

 ---